 In terms of products, resource-saving developments and the protection of humans, animals and the environment have the highest priority.
+By using credible seals in the selection of sustainable materials and their manufacture, we continuously develop our products and check a regular increase.

 The following points form the base of this process: